CiaranAshton/mylife-digital/README.md

 - Return the most numbers of integers on a single line
 - Return the most common integer

+### Naivety within the library
+When converting the CSV file a readable format the library expects the CSV file to only contain integers.
+The system expects no got ya's in that no other formats are in the file.

+The library will except CSV files with empty elements such as `2,3,1,,1,2,,1`.

 ### Running the program in a terminal - \textit{Mac / Unix}

 There are a number of ways to use the library.